movestore/movestore.github.io/create_py_app.md

 ### Step 2: Create the Conda environment
 The MoveApps system uses Conda as library manager and all required libraries are specified in the file `environment.yml`.
-To sucessfully use the template and test your App, you need to create the Conda environment by running `conda env create -n APP_NAME --file environment.yml` in the terminal or by clicking on the top left option in the PyCharm window.
-When using a terminal, make sure to activate the environment by `conda activate APP_NAME`.
+To sucessfully use the template and test your App, you need to create the Conda environment.
+This can be done by running `conda env create -n APP_NAME --file environment.yml` in the terminal and then `conda activate APP_NAME` to activate the Conda environment.

+Alternatively, you can click on `Create a conda environment using environment.yml` in the PyCharm window.
+In case this option does not show up in the PyCharm window, click on `<No interpreter>` at the bottom right of the PyCharm window, followed by `Interpreter settings > Project Structure > Add Content Root`, select the directory of your App and click `OK` twice to go back to the main window.
+Then, open `sdk.py` (under `Project Files`) and click on `Create a conda environment using environment.yml`.
+If the bottom right still indicates `<No interpreter>`, click on it and you can select the Conda environment for your App from the list.

 ### Step 3: Ensure that our template runs properly on your system